ADanneaux/dynamic-LCA/README.md

 ### Instructions

 The main analysis and plotting codes are stored in `/src`.
 Raw data are stored in `/raw_data`.
-The list of scenarios (building types, building numbers for regional analysis, and all other important parameters) can be built by running the `Jupyter Notebook` files in `/src/generating_scenario_data`, and these scenario data are stored in `/generated_data` to be used by `Main_dLCA.py`.
+The list of scenarios (building types, building numbers for regional analysis, and all other important parameters) can be built by running the `Jupyter Notebook` files in `/src/generating_scenario_data`, and these scenario data are stored in `/generated_data` to be used by `Main_dLCA.ipynb`.

 The main code loops through each building type.
 For each, it places the start-of-life and end-of-life emission pulse along a time series.
 Dynamic sinks (carbonation and forest regrowth) and emissions (landfill decay emissions) are also converted to a continuous series of pulses.
 These are then convoluted with greenhouse gas decay functions as defined by Joos et al.[^1] according to the method proposed by Cherubini et al.[^2].
 A dynamic GWP indicator is then calculated based on the method by Ventura et al.[^3].